mahdi839/php_oop/README.md

-Sure, here's a short description for the README file in your GitHub repository:

 PHP Object-Oriented Programming (OOP) Practice
 Welcome to this repository dedicated to practicing Object-Oriented Programming (OOP) in PHP!
 This repository focuses on exploring essential OOP concepts and features in PHP, providing hands-on exercises and examples to deepen your understanding.